 When cleaning mouse or rat poop, make sure to wear gloves and thoroughly disinfect the area and surrounding area.
 Be thorough to get all of the mouse feces, as the droppings are small and pellets can be missed.
 Some disease from these droppings can be carried simply by dust, so it’s advised to wear a protective mask as well.

 Best Practice: Suck it up with a vacuum.
 Then spray disinfectant and clean thoroughly to remove any remaining debris.

 Raccoons can carry Raccoon Roundworm, which can infect humans even from inhalation.
-When cleaning raccoon droppings, make sure to clean the infected area by first removing the feces, then disinfecting.
+When cleaning any kind of animal droppings, make sure to clean the infected area by first removing the animal feces, then disinfecting.
 Roundworm requires special procedures to remove and should be handled by a professional.
-If you see larger droppings in your home or attic, contact a professional immediately.
+If you see larger raccoon droppings in your home or attic, contact a professional immediately.

 Austin may be known for its large populations of bats under the South Congress Bridge, and the large concentration may lead to some finding their way into your home.
 Bat guano is recognizable first from its distinct smell.
 If you’ve smelled guano before, you’ll be familiar with the stench.
 If there’s a strange, unpleasant odor in your home, it might be bat guano.

 Bats leave 20-30 droppings per day, and typically pile up underneath their roosts.
 They are dark, hard and turn to dust when picked up, and sometimes have a shimmer from the insects consumed by bats.

 Bats and bat droppings are most commonly found in attics, garages and tool sheds.